bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 pint of double cream.
                2 wineglasses of sherry.
                Juice of a lemon.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
                1 gill of milk.
-               1†oz. of Nelson's or Swinbourne's opaque gelatine.
+               1‡Ø∫. of Nelson's or Swinbourne's opaque gelatine.
                A little almond flavouring.

 _Method._--Soak the gelatine in the milk with the sugar.